Frequently asked questions (FAQs) for APA/UPA applicants

 About the form

-- Academic transcripts – if you have studied at another University you must provide certified copies of your transcripts with your APA/UPA application (even if you have already provided them with your application for entry into the degree).
+- Academic transcripts – if you have studied at another University you must provide copies of your transcripts with your APA/UPA application (even if you have already provided them with your application for entry into the degree).

-- Proof of citizenship/permanent residency – if you have not been enrolled at the University previously, or have changed your citizenship/residency status since you were last enrolled, you must provide a certified copy of your proof of Australian citizenship/Australian permanent residency.
+- Proof of citizenship/permanent residency – if you have not been enrolled at the University previously, or have changed your citizenship/residency status since you were last enrolled, you must provide a copy of your proof of Australian citizenship/Australian permanent residency.

 - Evidence of publications, output in the arts or music, professional experience – If we cannot verify your publications etc, they cannot be counted towards your application.
-See the Information for Applicants document and the RPI Appendix Guide for details on what you need to provide with your application, and the format to be used.
+See Section 5.3 of the Information for Applicants document and the RPI Appendix Guide for details on what you need to provide with your application, and the format to be used.